 This chapter discusses how you configure a session manager.
 Topics include:

-If you have CDE installed on your host, you can use dtlogin
+If you have CDE installed on your host, you can use dtlogin as your

 X session manager.
 Otherwise, use whichever X session manager is available